Can Hearing Aids Really Reduce the Risk of Dementia, Depression and Accidents?

 For example, you might not be at risk of Alzheimer’s – due to genetics, lifestyle or environment.
 But voluntarily not wearing hearing aids when you need them puts you at risk of headaches, fatigue, insomnia and even memory loss.
 Left untreated long enough, hearing loss can also lead to auditory deprivation, which itself, can result in a whole cascade of other medical complications.

-And unfortunately, the probability of not wearing hearing aids when you actually need them increases if you source your devices from dispensers or over-the-counter retailers – neither of whom are qualified to provide the full range of audiological services required for proper testing, fitting and customization.
+And unfortunately, the probability of not wearing hearing aids when you actually need them increases if you source your hearing aids from dispensers or over-the-counter retailers – neither of whom are qualified to provide the full range of audiological services required for proper testing, fitting and customization.

 What to Do If You Suspect a Hearing Loss